-The last two decades have brought some much-needed improvements in health indicators in Uganda.
+The last two decades have brought some important improvements in health indicators in Uganda.
 Maternal and under-5 mortality have decreased by around 50 percent, thanks to widespread immunisation campaigns, increased antenatal care and better access to health facilities.
-However, these rates remain very high and most children still do not have adequate access to healthcare.
+However, these rates remain very high and most children still do not have adequate healthcare.
 Health facilities are often in dilapidated condition and run out of drugs and electricity.
 Services for babies born prematurely or with complications are often not available.
 29 percent of Ugandan children under five years old suffer from chronic malnutrition, known as stunting, which prevents their mental and physical development.
 Despite some progress, millions of children are being left behind.

 Improving Maternal and Newborn Child Health (MNCH)